GoogleChrome/web.dev/src/site/content/en/blog/debug-web-vitals-in-the-field/index.md

   - web-vitals
 ---

-Google currently provides two categories of tools to measure and debug Web Vitals:
+Google currently provides two categories of tools to measure and debug performance:

 - **Lab tools:** Tools such as Lighthouse, where your page is loaded in a simulated environment that can mimic various conditions (for example, a slow